gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-crnch-workflow.md

 Here we will detail how to run one of the Intel OneAPI samples as a guide for how to use the Intel FPGAs on the CRNCH Rogues Gallery.

-We will use the public [sycl-fpga-vector repo](https://github.com/gt-crnch-rg/sycl-fpga-vector-add) as an example, but we also recommend selecting one of the official OneAPI DirectProgramming examples from [this repo](https://www.intel.com/content/www/us/en/developer/articles/code-sample/explore-dpcpp-through-intel-fpga-code-samples.html).
+We recommend selecting one of the official OneAPI DirectProgramming examples from [this repo](https://www.intel.com/content/www/us/en/developer/articles/code-sample/explore-dpcpp-through-intel-fpga-code-samples.html).
 This workflow roughly follows the [`fpga_compile` example](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/GettingStarted/fpga_compile) from the code samples.

 ## General Workflow